-CHAPTER 305 CENSURING OF SG OFFICIALS ACT (2001-139, 2004-116, 2006-116, 2007-143, 2008-127, 2011-103, 2015-109, 2016-106)
+CHAPTER 305 CENSURING OF SG OFFICIALS ACT (2001-139, 2004-116, 2006-116, 2007-143, 2008-127, 2011-103, 2015-109, 2016-106, 2024-131)

 - "Censure is defined as a resolution passed by the Student Senate in lieu of impeachment.
 In effect, "censure" is a written reprimand given to an official whose actions may have warranted impeachment, but the Student Senate felt impeachment was unnecessary.

 - Offenses warranting censure include, but are not limited to, the following acts committed while in office:

 - 1. Misfeasance

 - 2. Malfeasance

 - 3. Nonfeasance

 - 4. Abuse of power

 - The following positions are subject to censure:

 - 1. Student Body President

 - 2. Student Body Vice President

 - 3. Student Body Treasurer

 - 4. Assistant Treasurers

 - 5. Executive Cabinet Directors

 - 6. Executive Cabinet Chairpersons

 - 7. Executive Secretaries

 - 8. Executive Agency Heads

 - 9. Supervisor of Elections

 - 10. Supreme Court Chief Justice

 - 11. Supreme Court Associate Justices

 - 12. Commissioners of the Constitution Revision Commission

 - 13. Student Senators

 - The day any five Student Senators sponsor a censure resolution is considered "filing day."
 At that time, a copy of the censure resolution should be given to the Senate Secretary, the appropriate Senate committees, and the person concerned in the censure resolution.

-- The Judiciary and Rules and Ethics Committees must hold at least one joint public hearing within five (5) school days of the filing day.
+- The Judiciary and Rules and Ethics Committees must hold at least one joint public hearing within ten (10) school days of the filing day.
 Within the rules of those committees, and at the discretion of a majority vote of those committees, the resolution may be passed to the full Student Senate with the committees' opinion on the matter raised by the censure resolution.

-- At the regularly scheduled Student Senate meeting immediately following such a hearing, the Student Senate must take up the resolution for consideration.
-The person who is being considered for censure has a right to appear before the Student Senate.
+- The review process of the joint public hearing of the Judiciary and Rules and Ethics Committee must include the following for both the petitioner and defendant.
+Two minutes of opening statements.
+Ten minutes of presentation.
+Five minutes of non-debatable technical questions.
+Two minutes of closing statements.
+The committee by 2/3 vote may be able to alter the times established in this procedure.

-- The full Student Senate adopts a censure resolution upon a two-thirds (2/3) vote of the Student Senators present and voting.
-If, after adoption of the censure, the issues considered in the censure are not resolved, the Student Senate has the option to consider impeachment, pursuant to Chapter 306 of the Student Body Statutes.
+- 305.52 Upon completion of 305.51, the review process of the joint public hearing of the Judiciary and Rules and Ethics Committees must include the following.
+Fifteen minutes of debate amongst members of the joint committee.

-- The Student Senate may provide, in its rules and procedures, for the censure of its own members.
+- The chair of the Joint Judiciary and Rules and Ethics Committee shall be the chair of the Rules and Ethics Committee.
+If there is no permanent chair of the Rules and Ethics Committee, the Chair of the Judiciary Committee shall be responsible for this role.
+If neither member is present, the committee may vote to decide the chair by majority vote. - The Joint Committee may amend any resolution under their review. - At the regularly scheduled Student Senate meeting immediately following such a hearing, the Student Senate must take up the resolution for consideration.
+The person who is being considered for censure has a right to appear before the Student Senate. - The full Student Senate adopts a censure resolution upon a two-thirds (2/3) vote of the Student Senators present and voting.
+If, after adoption of the censure, the issues considered in the censure are not resolved, the Student Senate has the option to consider impeachment, pursuant to Chapter 306 of the Student Body Statutes. - The Student Senate may provide, in its rules and procedures, for the censure of its own members.